 by Barbara Nevins Taylor

-Good news for people in New York who ended up at the wrong end of a pension advance scheme set up by Future Income Payments (FIP).
+Good news for people in New York who ended up at the wrong end of a Future Income Payments (FIP) pension advance scheme.
 The New York State Department of Financial Services (DFS) ordered the company to stop doing business in the state, refund money, collect only what people actually borrowed and pay a fine of $500,000.